-Civilian aircrafts and their parts, semiconductors, passenger cars, industrial machines, and agricultural goods such as soybeans were among the most exported commodities to China.
+Soybeans, semiconductors, industrial machines, pharmaceutical preparations, and passenger cars were among the most exported commodities to China.
 The theory of comparative advantage suggests that under the condition of international trade, countries could profit from the specialization in the production of goods that they are relatively efficient in producing.
 The United States’ comparative advantage over China lies in high-tech manufacturing and agricultural products, reflected in the leading export categories to China.
 California, home to numerous technology enterprises, exports electronics such as semiconductors to China to be inserted into mobile phones.
-Exports from Washington to China are dominated by the aerospace sector, as it is home to major assembly sites of Boeing.
+Exports from Washington to China are dominated by the aerospace sector, as it is home to significant assembly sites of Boeing.
 By comparison, China’s comparative advantage lies largely in labor-intensive, manufactured goods.

 Despite the relatively high export volume from the U.S. to China, the latter is also the main source of the United States’ trade deficit.
-In 2017, the growing U.S. imports from China exceeded its exports by nearly 375 billion U.S. dollars becoming a major political issue.
+In 2017, the growing U.S. imports from China exceeded its exports by nearly 375 billion U.S. dollars, becoming a major political issue.
 In July 2018, the Trump administration made an official launch of the new trade tariff policy towards Beijing with a goal to reduce the trade deficit and change other Chinese trading practices.
-This resulted in China’s immediate retaliation and escalated further until a phase-one trade deal was signed in January 2020.
-The U.S. agreed to reduce some of the new tariffs and China pledged to increase its imports of the U.S. goods.
+It is believed that the trade war cost the United States over 25 billion U.S. dollars on agricultural exports in 2018 and 2019.
+Meanwhile, China also suffered from a significant drop in merchandise trade balance during the trade tensions.